 By John Wepking | This spring has been marked by extremes: long periods of frequent rain and then weeks without a drop.
 Without cover cropping and crop rotation we’d certainly be losing this battle.

 By Joseph Dittman of Wild Ridge Farm Our farming livelihood rests on the success of seeds.
-But how strange to hold something so small in the palm of my hand […]
+But how strange to hold something so small in the palm of my hand and realize I’m investing a lion’s share of days, dollars, and ideas in a speck of organic matter that appears so lifeless.
+And yet, time […]

 On May 2, USDA released the full 2012 Census of Agriculture data report.
-Performed every five years, the census takes an in-depth look at all aspects of US agriculture, and […]
+Performed every five years, the census takes an in-depth look at all aspects of US agriculture, and informs law and policymakers for years to come.
+In my last post, I reviewed USDA’s preliminary census report, which found that in general, the number […]

 By Seth Douglas of Lemonade Springs Farm Lemonade Springs Farm is run by myself, Seth, and my partner, Kathleen.
 We are in our second full season.
-The farm is located […]
+The farm is located in Watsonville, California, about a mile inland in the heart of the central coast’s commercial strawberry growing country.
+We are reclaiming five acres of old […]

 We’ve kicked off the spring with an exciting win at the USDA!
-Thanks to feedback from our coalition, the Farm Service Agency is making key changes to its facilities loan […]
+Thanks to feedback from our coalition, the Farm Service Agency is making key changes to its facilities loan program that will increase access to diversified farmers.
+Want to be involved in NYFC’s next policy win?
+Now’s your chance – we’re calling for applications […]